 - Nightlife is minimal outside the hotel restaurants and bars.

-- Tomamu can get bitterly cold in January or in a big snow storm.
+- Tomamu can get very cold in January or in a big snow storm.

 Arriving at Tomamu ski resort in Hokkaido is surreal.
 Four giant skyscrapers up to 40-floors high rise from the valley floor and contrast starkly with the beautiful mountains and snowfields that surround them.
 Once there, the out-of-this-world experience continues as you discover that Tomamu is like a cross between a luxurious cruise ship and Disneyland.